 Anise Cookies North of the Alps

 Anisgebäck (anise-flavored baked goods) are hundreds of years old.
 "Aniskringel" were one of the early sacrificial foods after anise became available north of the Alps.
-Anise itself was prized as a spice and a medicine and grown in cloister gardens.
-This links anise to "Bildergebäck" or baked goods with pictures, which have been around even longer than Christianity.
-Church hosts (the bread the church gives out at communion) were a type of "Bildergebäck" in monasteries where Springerle possibly developed.
+Anise itself was prized as a spice and medicine and grown in cloister gardens.
+This links anise to Bildergebäck or baked goods with pictures, which have been around even longer than Christianity.
+Church hosts (the bread the church gives out at communion) were a type of Bildergebäck in monasteries where Springerle possibly developed.

-Springerle became popular in the 16th century, when white sugar became affordable due to European sugar plantations in the New World.
-The models were made from clay or stone and were already used for hundreds of years for decorating Lebkuchen, marzipan, and objects such as beeswax candles and a type of salt dough decoration.
+The models used in the making of the anise cookies were made from clay or stone and were already used for hundreds of years for decorating Lebkuchen, marzipan, and objects such as beeswax candles and a type of salt dough decoration.
 In the late Renaissance (late 16th century), the molds were often self-portraits or portraits of royalty.
 City and family coats-of-arms were also popular.